• Home

 Practice: 4 Steps for Assertive Communication

-Once you recognize the value of assertive behavior you may get stuck when it comes to how to communicate assertively.
+Once you recognize the value of assertive communication you may get stuck when it comes to how to communicate assertively.
 Assertive communication is about speaking your truth and needs to others in a kind and loving way.
 This also means being mindful of your tone of voice and facial expressions.
 Below are four steps to help you when it comes time to assert yourself in a situation.
+Take notice of the use of "I statements" in the steps below.
 When you first begin practicing this new way of communication, be patient with yourself.
-There will be times when you won't get it perfectly right, but that is ok, you will learn how to tweak your communication as you go.
+There will be times when you won't get it perfectly right, but that is okay, you will learn how to tweak your communication as you go.
 Note, not every situation will require you to use all four steps below when communicating but it is good to know all of them for the times when you do.

 4 Steps for Assertive Communication